 3 tablespoons lemon juice

-Preheat oven to 180C/350F and grease and line a 9×5 loaf pan with parchment paper.
+Preheat oven to 180C/350F and grease and line a 9 x 5 or 8.5 x 4.5 loaf pan with parchment paper.
 Combine all of the dry ingredients in a bowl; semolina, all-purpose flour, turmeric, salt, baking powder, and baking soda.
 Mix together to combine.

 In the bowl of a stand mixer or separate bowl, cream together room temperature butter and sugar until light and fluffy, 4-5 minutes.
 With the mixer on medium speed, add the eggs one at a time and mix until well incorporated.
 Add the yogurt, lemon zest, and lemon juice, and beat well.
 Gently stir in the dry flour mixture with a baking paddle just until combined.
 Spoon the cake batter into your prepared cake pan and top with flaked almonds.
 Bake for 40-45 minutes or until golden and a skewer inserted into the center of the cake comes out clean.
 Leave to cool in pan for at least 15 minutes before transferring to a wire rack to cool completely.